MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

 To demonstrate these tasks, we show a few of the most common types of errors and bugs that you'll encounter when trying to debug your apps.
 Although the sample code is C#, the conceptual information is generally applicable to C++, Visual Basic, JavaScript, and other languages supported by Visual Studio (except where noted).
 The screenshots are in C#.

-## Create a sample app with some bugs in it
+## Create a sample app with some bugs and errors in it

 The following code has some bugs that you can fix using the Visual Studio IDE.
 The app here is a simple app that simulates getting JSON data from some operation, deserializing the data to an object, and updating a simple list with the new data.